unusep/main/src/test/data/ManualTesting/TestScript.md

 When a task is created successfully, the console panel shows the message: `New task added: task_name`

-- `add /t Learn Japanese` : A task titled "learn Japanese is added in the Do-er List at the last section in the task panel. <br> Floating task can be seen by clicking the `Inbox` default panel on the left.
+- `add /t Learn Japanese` : A task titled "learn Japanese is added in the Do-er List at the last section in the task panel. <br> Floating task can be seen by clicking the `Inbox` build-in panel on the left.

 You can also specify more fields such as `description` by `/d`, `start_time` by `/s`, `end_time` by `/e`, `category` by `/c`

 - `add /t Revise Notes /d lecture note 10 /s today 10 pm /e tomorrow 10 pm /c CS3241` : A task with the above details is created.
-You can view this task in the `All` list, in the `Today` default panel or in `CS3241` category panel.
+You can view this task in the `All` list, in the `Today` build-in panel or in `CS3241` category panel.
 Notice that our panel list is sorted by starting time, so depending on when you test, it should be in the correct position in the task list based on starting time.

 Moreover, besides the title, other fields are optional.
 And the order of the fields do not matter.
 Let's try these two commands:

-- `add /s today /d important event /t Visiting grandma` and `add /e this sunday 23:59 /t Write reflection essay` : The task "Visiting grandma" is created and you can view it in the `Today` default panel."Write reflection essay" is also created.
-You can view this in the `Today` default panel if it is Sunday today or `Next` default panel otherwise.
+- `add /s today /d important event /t Visiting grandma` and `add /e this sunday 23:59 /t Write reflection essay` : The task "Visiting grandma" is created and you can view it in the `Today` build-in panel."Write reflection essay" is also created.
+You can view this in the `Today` build-in panel if it is Sunday today or `Next` build-in panel otherwise.
 When starting time is not specified, Do-er List will treat it as Due task.

 If a title is not present, there will be an error indicating in the feedback panel.
 For example, type: